RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 distrust to surmise that our election process is badly flawed on several levels,

-from the quality and qualifications of the men and women running to the general
+from the quality and qualifications of the men and women running for office

 It wouldn't be so bad if this process resulted in superior leaders, but history